Advertiser Disclosure

 Additionally, Citibank places limits on how often you can earn welcome bonuses for cards within the same “family.”
 The 2 families of cards that are bound by these restrictions are cards that earn ThankYou points and cards that earn AAdvantage miles.

-ThankYou Rewards cards include Citi Prestige® Card, Citi Premier® Card, and Citi Rewards+® Card.
-This means, if you open, close, or product change to one of these cards, you will be ineligible for a welcome bonus on that card, and the other 2, for at least 24 months.
+ThankYou Rewards cards include the Citi Prestige® CardCiti Strata Premier℠ Card, and Citi Rewards+® Card.
+If you open, close, or change products on one of these cards, you will be ineligible for a welcome bonus on that card and the other 2 for at least 24 months.

 American Airlines cards, on the other hand, are bound by a 48-month restriction.
 These include the Citi® / AAdvantage® Executive World Elite™ Mastercard®, the AAdvantage Platinum Select World Elite card, and the American Airlines AAdvantage® MileUp®.
 However, it does not include the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®.
-So in this case, you can earn the bonus on both the business card and 1 of the personal cards options within a 48-month period.
+So, in this case, you can earn the bonus on both the business card and 1 of the personal card options within a 48-month period.

 Discover Credit Cards